The Exigency: Plot

 At his place of work, Kyle Burton receives a promotion as two alien spaceships begin wreaking havoc on Earth.
 After managing to destroy one of the spaceships, he drives home and picks up his wife Melissa.
 The pair then chase the school bus carrying their two kids, Timmy and Becky, and have the children jump into their car.
 A resulting car accident knocks most of the family unconscious as a different, larger spaceship approaches and abducts Kyle and his family.

 After gaining consciousness, Kyle is told by Nyklus, Assistant General in the Space Force Division, that the spaceship was sent by King Sargon, ruler of the planet Gallesha, to rescue and retrieve Kyle as a final attempt to help end a war with the neighboring planet of Anumbis, ruled by an alien tyrant named Diederick.
 Kyle reveals to his family that he is a retired human war hero from Gallesha, where he served as a commanding general.
 A curious Timmy visits Captain Keon and learns that they have traveled outside the Milky Way.
-Through the use of a warp drive, the crew travels across dozens of lightyears before arriving in the solar system containing Gallesha.
+Through the use of a warp drive, the crew travels across dozens of lightyears before arriving in the planetary system containing Gallesha.

 Kyle meets with Sargon and tells him that he does not want to participate in the war against Anumbis.
 Sargon responds by telling Kyle that Diederick wants to take over the Universe and could potentially target Earth.
 After talking with Diederick over a video call, Kyle agrees to visit a banquet hosted by Sargon to announce his decision to the public.
 During a train ride, Kyle tells Melissa that when he was a child, his family was murdered during a surprise attack from a nearby planet, leaving him and his brother, Nell, as the only survivors.
 After running away, a man named Mangular offered to give Kyle and Nell a place to hide until the battle was over and would later go on to raise them into disciplined, strong men.
 After becoming a soldier for Gallesha, and being promoted to commanding general, Kyle gained a mindset that without any wars, he would have no one to fight.
 As a result, he fought Diederick for apparently no reason to create tension between Gallesha and Anumbis, which eventually escalated into war.